wavemaker/docs/learn/teams/code-repository.md

 You can choose to add one or more code repositories. **Teams** portal is a central place to provide or edit the credentials for code repositories.
 These credentials will be used when developers are collaborating on applications, and pushing and pulling changes from the code repository.

-Once you add a new repository, you have to make the new repository as default to manage the projects created hereafter.
-This will not have any effect on the projects created earlier.
-All the existing projects continue to be in the same repository which was selected as default at the time of project creation.
+Once you add a new repository, to choose a code repository where your newly created application's source code should reside, you've to set that code repository to 'Default'.
+This will not have any effect on the earlier applications which were created when different code repository was set as 'Default', these applications will keep on referencing the code repository which was set as 'Default' at the time of creation of that particular application.

+Once a code repository is set as 'Default', all new applications created, thereon, will have their source code reside in that code repository.

 :::note
 A feature **Push to External Repo** provided in Studio is used to push changes to an external repository.
-This is different from the above code repository configuration.
-Earlier, you have to provide credentials each time you want to push changes while in later once configured and set as 'Default' all push/pull operations will use configured credentials.
+It allows you to choose to have a copy of your project code in a different code Repository.
+This is different from the Team's code repository configuration.
+In former, you have to provide credentials each time you want to push changes while in latter once configured and set as 'Default' all push/pull operations will use configured credentials.

+For more information, see [Push to External Repo](/learn/app-development/dev-integration/developer-collaboration/#push-to-external-repo)
 :::

 You can access the code repository page in the administration area by clicking **Code Repository** from the left panel.